How can you provide this flat-fee MLS service so inexpensively?

 Dare to Compare

 We strongly encourage you to shop around.
-We think that you’ll find that even our FlatListed PLUS Package offers as much if not more as some so called “full-service” agents.
+We think that you’ll find that even our FlatListed PLUS Package offers as much if not more as some so-called “full-service” agents.
 For the agents that do offer more, ask yourself if what they do is worth the extra money?
-Can you sit at an open house?
-Can you place an ad in the newspaper?
-Can you show your own house?